Hurricane Ian death toll surpasses 100 as Florida struggles to recover

 "I lost everything," said Alice Pujols, crying as she picked through the heaps of castaway clothes at a stranger's home.
 "I'm just looking for what I can salvage."

-About 431,000 homes and businesses in Florida were still without electricity Tuesday morning.
+About 427,000 homes and businesses in Florida were still without electricity Tuesday, according to poweroutage.us.

 Eric Silagy, Chairman and CEO of Florida Power & Light, said he understands the frustrations and emphasized that the utility's crews are working to get power restored as soon as possible.
 The utility provider — the largest in the state — expects to have power restored to 95% of the service areas affected by Hurricane Ian by the end of the day Friday, he said.